jdart/Spex/README.md

 #### Production Mode

-MetricPW gives you two modes of operation, production and not production.
+MetricPW gives you two modes of operation, production and development (not production).
 Assets are concatenated and minified when in production mode, when not in production mode they are served as-is.

 You can set production mode explicitly, like the below, or you can let MetricPW guess which mode to use based on whether the httpHost uses a top level domain of .dev or not.

 `$metric->setProduction(true)`

 #### Deferring Inline JavaScript